- 11. Punta Punta Surf Retreat (Siargao)

 Photo by Dryft Camp Darocotan Island

-Dryft Camp Darocotan Island is a unique glamping resort in Darocotan, El Nido is a bohemian’s haven brimming with youthful, artistic energy that features one-of-a-kind accommodations made of natural wooden materials.
+Dryft Camp Darocotan Island, one of the unique glamping resorts in Darocotan, El Nido, is a bohemian haven brimming with youthful, artistic energy that features one-of-a-kind accommodations made of natural wooden materials.

 The Glamping Tent is situated a few steps from the seashore with a one-of-a-kind platform that can accommodate 2 guests.
 It is fitted with a queen-sized bed, electric fan, power outlets for charging your devices, sun deck, towels, and fantastic ocean views.